 California Domestic Partnerships

-The concept of domestic partnerships is fairly new, a product of the rapid reexamination of social views on same-sex relationships that has been going on for the past several decades.
-If you are considering a domestic partnership, contact a Stockton, CA-based domestic partnership lawyer for a free legal consultation.
+The concept of domestic partnerships is relatively modern, emerging from the rapid shift in social and legal perspectives surrounding same-sex relationships over the past several decades.
+Today, many couples—both same-sex and opposite-sex—turn to domestic partnerships as a way to secure important legal protections without entering into a traditional marriage.
+If you are considering establishing a domestic partnership, contact a Stockton, CA–based domestic partnership lawyer for a legal consultation and personalized guidance.

 California has been on a roller coaster ride as far as same sex marriages are concerned, but today, gays and lesbians are able to marry in the state, reducing the significance of domestic partnerships going forward.